lsst-sqre/lsstvaultutils/README.md

 The package name is `lsstvaultutils`.
 Its functional classes are:

-1. `SecretCopier` -- this copies secrets between the current Kubernetes context and a Vault instance.

-2. `AdminTool` -- this highly LSST-specific class allows you to specify a path under the Vault secret store, and it will generate two tokens (read and write) for manipulating secrets under the path.
+1. `AdminTool` -- this highly LSST-specific class allows you to specify a path under the Vault secret store, and it will generate two tokens (read and write) for manipulating secrets under the path.
 It stores those under secret/delegated, so that an admin can find (and,